Thanksgiving is a favorite holiday of many, as it’s an excuse to eat lots of delicious food with those you care about most. What’s not to love?

 1. Be Traditional and Trust Turkey

 Sometimes, people like to be daring with their holiday choices, but save your spontaneity for your sides and keep turkey as your main attraction.
-Not only is it a lean meat with only 153 calories per serving, but it contains high amounts of tryptophan, protein, selenium, vitamins B3 and B6, and other important nutrients your body needs.
+Not only is it a slice of lean meat with only 153 calories per serving, but it contains high amounts of tryptophan, protein, selenium, vitamins B3 and B6, and other important nutrients your body needs.

 That being said, don’t think you can deep-fry that turkey and still get all those benefits.
 Stay traditional and use the oven—and remember that just because that delicious stuffing is inside the turkey doesn’t mean it will adopt the turkey’s health benefits!

 Stuffing is often a favorite side dish, and for this reason, there are lots of ways to make it.
 Unfortunately, fatty meats like sausage and bacon are often used, and almost all stuffing contains a hefty amount of butter, gravy, and bread.
 I know my mom uses two massive loaves of heavily processed white bread for her recipe.
 Sure, it’s delicious, but it’s not too good for your overall health (sorry, Mom).

 Look over your family stuffing recipe and see if you can make any healthy substitutions.
 Odds are, you can.
 Consider leaving out those fatty meats, and use more veggies and less bread.
 Olive oil is preferable to butter.
 Or, you could come up with an entirely new side to stuff your turkey with—perhaps something involving healthy-yet-delicious autumn veggies or fruits, like butternut squash.
 Get creative and have some fun with it!

 3. Gravy Can Be Sneaky